-Civics for All is “Civics in the Core” because civics studies align so smoothly with the coming Common Core State Standards’ emphasis on distilling argumentative claims from non-fiction texts.
+Civics for All is “Civics in the Core” because civics studies align so smoothly with the coming Common Core State Standards‘ emphasis on distilling argumentative claims from non-fiction texts.
 Civics for All aligns directly with and will facilitate student success on the “New SAT,” which emphasizes America’s founding documents and current events analysis for the first time in the history of the test.

 Civics for All, featured in the April 2012 edition of Educational Leadership magazine, treats citizenship education as a fundamental student right that is central to our schools’ purpose.
 To restore this neglected right is a civic imperative that is being proudly embraced across Seattle!

 Citizens seem most excited by the Initiative’s proposed city-wide mock elections in which 50,000 scholar citizens will annually participate in democracy’s most sacred act: VOTING!
 If Superintendent Banda endorses the Initiative, King County Elections and the Secretary of State’s office have both committed to helping facilitate a student-friendly experience, with KCE providing customized, age-appropriate voter’s pamphlets, ballots,and voter registration materials and SOS providing on-line voting and detailed statistical voting analysis.
 Abundant research by organizations like Circle at Tufts University prove that when we teach kids the values and habits of voting early in life they tend to become voters for life.

 Just picture it: Seattle’s civic life will POP each fall as 50,000 students from 97 schools candidates with their families and choose sides on the issues, ideas, and initiatives of the day!